opsone-ch/documentation/services/website.rst

     limit_req zone=medium burst=500;
     limit_req zone=large burst=1500;

-Hint: to apply the changes reload the nginx configuration with the "nginx-reload" shortcut
+.. hint:: to apply the changes reload the nginx configuration with the ``nginx-reload`` shortcut

 Zones
 ^^^^^